 i.
 Provision of Financial Management Services.
-Financial management services (FMS) may be furnished as a waiver service or as an administrative activity.
-Select one:
+Financial management serv vices (FMS) may be furnished as a waiver service or as an administrative activity.
+Select on ne:

-FMS are covered as the waiver service specified in Appendix C-1/C-3

-The waiver service entitled:

-FMS are provided as an administrative activity.

-Provide the following information

-i.
-Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:

-Previously, FMS was included as a component in the State's EVV model.
-As a cost saving method, the SMA separated EVV and FMS into separate components of the waiver program.

-The State provides FMS as an administrative function in response to a Request for Bid (RFB).
-The SMA leverages the EVV to facilitate documentation of service delivery that needs to be paid by the FMS.
-The current rate for FMS services is \$49 per participant per month.
-When the transition is complete to the new provider and services are fully implemented, the cost will be \$38.50 per participant per month.
+FMS are covered as the waiver service specified in Appendix C-1/C-3 The waiver service entitled: FMS are provided as an administrative activity.
+Provide the following information i.
+Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services: At the time of the most recent renewal of this waiver, FMS was included as a component in the SMA's EVV model.
+As a cost saving initiative, the SMA separated EVV and FMS into separate components of the waiver program.
+The SMA provides FMS as an administrative function through a vendor selected in response to a Request for Bid (RFB) process, as per guidelines indicated in 45 CFR §92.42.
+The SMA leverages the EVV provider to facilitate documentation of service delivery that needs to be paid by the FMS vendor. ii.

-ii.
 Payment for FMS.
-Specify how FMS entities are compensated for the administrative activities that they perform:

-A monthly fee per participant is charged for FMS.
+Specify how FMS entities are compensated for the administrative activities that they perform: A monthly fee per participant is charged for FMS. iii.

-iii.
 Scope of FMS.
-Specify the scope of the supports that FMS entities provide (check each that applies):

-Supports furnished when the participant is the employer of direct support workers:

-Assist participant in verifying support worker citizenship status

-Collect and process timesheets of support workers

-Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance
+Specify the scope of the supports that FMS entities provide (check each that applies): Supports furnished when the participant is the employer of direct support workers: Assist participant in verifying support worker citizenship status Collect and process timesheets of support workers Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance Other Specify:

-Supports furnished when the participant exercises budget authority: